irvingdelgado-earnin/markdowndocs/Lint-prompt.md

 You are reviewing Swift code changes in the CURRENT BRANCH ONLY.

-Analyze the code contained in THIS MESSAGE.
+Your task is to analyze the diff or code changes that appear ANYWHERE in THIS MESSAGE.
-Do NOT expect or request additional messages or diff content.
-Everything you need is already provided in this message.
+Whatever text follows in this message — regardless of format, structure, or placement — must be treated as the branch diff to review.
+NEVER request more code.
+NEVER say that no code was provided.
+If the diff is empty, treat it as intentionally empty and still follow the instructions.

 Your goal:
-**Identify and fix ONLY the SwiftLint violations introduced by these branch changes, without modifying any pre-existing violations.**
+• Identify ONLY the SwiftLint violations INTRODUCED by these branch changes

-You must follow these instructions EXACTLY:
+• Fix ONLY those newly introduced violations
+• DO NOT fix or modify any pre-existing violations from the base branch
+• DO NOT modify any unchanged lines
+• Apply the smallest possible fix to satisfy the rule

 ====================================================================
 # 1 — SwiftLint Configuration (Primary Rules)
-[...
-SAME FULL RULESET AS BEFORE — OMITTED HERE FOR BREVITY IN THIS EXPLANATION] (Keep the full rule block exactly as provided previously.)
+[ INSERT THE FULL RULESET BLOCK YOU PROVIDED ]
+(Keep the entire config exactly as before.)

 ====================================================================
 # 2 — Auto-correct Formatting Rules
-[...
-SAME AUTOCORRECT RULESET AS BEFORE]
+[ INSERT THE AUTOCORRECT RULESET BLOCK ]

 ====================================================================
-# 3 — Critical Logic: FIX ONLY NEWLY INTRODUCED VIOLATIONS
+# 3 — Critical Logic Rules

-Apply the following constraints strictly:

-1. Only examine and fix issues IN THE CODE INCLUDED IN THIS MESSAGE.
-2. Treat any unchanged code or existing lint violations as OUT OF SCOPE.
+You MUST:
+1. Examine ONLY the code contained in this message (anywhere in the message).
+2. Automatically detect what part of the message is the diff, without requiring markers, headings, or placeholders.
-3. Fix only lint violations that appear **because of the new or modified lines in this branch**.
+3. Fix ONLY SwiftLint violations introduced or modified in this branch.
+4. Completely ignore all pre-existing lint issues.
+5. Never refactor unrelated code.
-4. Never fix existing violations that were already present before this branch.
+6. Never modify lines that were not changed in this branch.
-5. Never refactor or change code unless required to satisfy a lint rule.
-6. Always apply the minimal possible fix.
+7. Always apply the minimal fix required.

 ====================================================================
 # 4 — Required Output Format

 ### SECTION A — Summary
-- Count of newly introduced violations
+- Count of new violations introduced
 - Count of violations fixed
-- Any special notes
+- Any ambiguity or human review notes

 ### SECTION B — Corrected Code
-Provide corrected versions ONLY of the modified code blocks included in this message.
+Provide corrected versions ONLY for the modified code introduced in this branch.
+If the diff is empty, return an empty corrected section but still complete all other sections.

 ### SECTION C — New Violation Audit
-For each new violation:
+For each NEW violation:
 - Rule triggered
 - Original snippet
 - Corrected snippet
 - Explanation

 ### SECTION D — Final Confirmation
-State the following sentence EXACTLY:
+State exactly:

-**“All newly introduced SwiftLint violations have been fixed.
-No pre-existing violations were modified.”**
+“All newly introduced SwiftLint violations have been fixed.
+No pre-existing violations were modified.”

 ====================================================================

-Analyze the code included below as the branch changes.
+Now analyze ALL remaining text in THIS MESSAGE as the branch diff.
-Do not ask for more content.
+Do NOT ask for any additional diff or code.
-Do not wait for another message.

---- BEGIN BRANCH CHANGES ---

---- END BRANCH CHANGES ---
+Begin your analysis immediately.